Branded Like a Fool?

 There is certainly value attached to a brand.
 We will associate it with certain qualities and standards.
 It gives us confidence in the product because we believe we know what we are getting.
 A product without identity, without source, without credentials is an unknown.
 Branding does provide a sort of guarantee as to what we are buying,

 My objection is not to the branding process as such but to the visible proclamation of the brand – the all-pervasive logo.
 Surely, branding doesn’t have to be so public.
 Why does the logo have to be so prominent?
-Branding, in terms of company and product guarantees, would work just as well by a single label on the back of the item.
+Branding, in terms of company and product guarantees, would work just as well with a single label on the back of the item.
 Why does it have to be so in our faces?

 The logo dominates our consumer world.
 Not only do we use branding as the basis for our purchasing decisions, but we happily show off our loyalty to particular brands.
-We carry our purchases in branded bags, we have their logos emblazoned upon us, we publicly show our affinity to particular brands on social media.
+We carry our purchases in branded bags, we have their logos emblazoned upon us, and we publicly show our affinity to particular brands on social media.

 Some companies, forsaking any ideas of subtlety, even go to an extreme in “logoising” their products – Gap, French Connection.
 They want to shout out their company name and logo as loud as possible.
 And we, as consumers, by buying those products, let them get away with it.